 WEDDING GLOVE ETIQUETTE

-Winter weddings, Debutante Balls, and Mardi Gras, is the time of year that calls out for opera length gloves.
+Winter weddings, Debutante Balls, and Mardi Gras, is the time of year that calls out for formal gloves.
 At Perfect Details this means many emails to Rachel Howard, inquiring on evening glove etiquette.
 Below, please find your guide to opera length glove etiquette:

 1. Opera gloves should not be put on in public.
 Formal gloves should be donned in the privacy of one’s home before going out.